The Best Sensory Toys for Babies and Toddlers 2023

 |#5.
 DreamGym Swing|

-We've had the Spooner balance board in our house for over 5 years now, and it rarely goes a day without use!
+We've had the Spooner balance board in our home for over 5 years now, and it rarely goes a day without use!
 The Spooner is an awesome whole-body balance training system that is a blast to use!
 Rock side to side, swivel it and make it move across the floor, and use it while standing at a desk doing work!
 The entire time your child will be practicing balance and postural control, exercising their legs and core, and helping them get that whole-body sensory input that burns energy and gets rid of even the most serious case of the wiggles!
 We've had our kids standing on a Spooner at the dinner table when they can't sit still, using them in the driveway with friends, challenging themselves to learn new tricks, and trying to put a bunch of people onto it and (unsuccessfully) bend it completely flat!
 It works on hardwood floors, tile, linoleum, and carpet without any issues, and it doesn't easily slip out from under their feet even on hardwood floors.
 It's super strong and durable, has some grip tape on the top, and can be used by both kids and adults.
 There is no reasonable weight capacity for this thing, and we've never seen it scratch a floor.
 We suggest using it from about 3 years and up.
 Interested?
 Click the photo to check it out.

 This is taking an isolated sensory compression product, like compression socks or sleeves, and making it a fun whole-body experience that is really unparalleled for full-body sensory play!
 These zip-up body socks are amazing for self-calming, motor and tactile input and feedback, helping with body and spatial awareness, and helping with posture, coordination, and movement silliness!
 You ever get that feeling that you couldn't quite stretch enough to feel fully satisfied?
 This is one solution to exactly that feeling - by providing some stretchy resistance against the limbs, this body sock gives you that fully stretched feeling that will help you calm down and relax your muscles and joints.
 It's like a sleep-sack for big kids!
 We tried out the Small (for a 4 year old) and Medium (for a 6 year old) sizes, and suggest going ahead and measuring your child's height and doing the size selection that way.
 You want the sock to have resistance when it's put on, so if you're uncertain definitely go with the smaller size.
 If your child is about 45" tall or less go with the Small, if they are from about 46" to 55" tall go with the Medium, and if they are above about 56" tall go with the Large.
 At least that's the logic that worked for us!
 Once the body sock is on, it's really a lot of fun for kids.
 Ours found themselves contorting and stretching their bodies all over the place, rolling around the couch in it, and one of them even wore it as a Halloween costume and claimed to be a flying squirrel (it was a stretch).
 These are made with high quality stretch fabric that is comfortable and hypoallergenic, and we thought it was well made in terms of the fabric strength and the quality of the seams.
-If you're worried at all about the zipper, they also make a version without a zipper.
+If you're worried at all about the zipper or if your child doesn't like the feel of a zipper, they also make a version without a zipper.
 Coming in at about $30, we think it's a pretty good deal!
 Interested?
 Click the photo to check it out.

 Slime that's not messy?
 Is that even possible?
 Slime without Borax, and that doesn't take a ton of ingredients and make a mess preparing?
 Here it is!
 We tested three different brands of ooblek slime and this one came out on top for having the best pliability, texture, and colors.
 This ooblek feels like it's melting and oozing through your hand, and it's somehow not sticky at all while still being super slimy and stretchy.
 Your kids will be stretching, pulling, squeezing, mashing, and rolling this awesome slime for days!
 Suitable for kids over about 4-5 years old, it cannot be eaten but rest assured that it's ASTM certified and non-toxic.
 So if a little get into the mouth or into food or drink, you don't need to worry about it.
 Included with this slime kit are four different colors that come stored in separate plastic balls, along with a big bag of foam balls.
 When mixed in with the slime, the foam balls add an entirely new sensory experience that is unparalleled in the vast land of ooblek!
 When we tried it out, we let our kids play with each individual color of slime first, and when they slowly became mixed together (to a deep green color) and the kids got a little bored, we threw in the little foam balls to add into the mix.
 Those kept the kids busy for another hour, and it was really an awesome sensory experience!
 Interested?
 Click the photo to check it out.